desktop/desktop/docs/technical/the-great-stores-migration.md

  - `AppStore` does a mixture of explicit git operations and calling methods on `GitStore` - we should clarify which approach is preferred here and try to adhere to it
+ - the `Dispatcher` and stores live under `app/src/lib` which suggests they can be used anywhere, but there are some indirect dependencies that only the renderer process offers (IndexedDB access, Electron APIs), and also overlooks that these are coupled to the application infrastructure.

 We've talked about migrating over to use Redux or a similar library for managing state, rather than our hand-rolled solution, but there's a few questions I have